 Autologous fat, or one’s own fat, is an ideal filler material.
 It is non-allergic, natural, easily available, and has the potential for long-term, natural-looking results.
-Fat transfer may also help patients from Arlington, Silver Spring, and other communities in the Washington, D.C., metro area correct traumatic deformities such as scars and may allow select patients to avoid more extensive plastic surgery.
+Fat transfer may also help patients from Arlington, Bethesda, Chevy Chase, and other communities in the Washington, DC, metro area correct traumatic deformities such as scars and may allow select patients to avoid more extensive plastic surgery.

 Fat transfer is commonly performed under local anesthesia or IV sedation.
 During the procedure, Dr. Chaboki takes small amounts of your own fat (usually from your abdomen) and injects the fat directly into your face to restore volume and augment facial structure.

 Fat is gently harvested via a small liposuction cannula from your belly button, hips, legs, or buttocks.
 It is injected as tiny particles via a small syringe into the areas that require volume.
 These areas often include:

 Nasolabial folds, often referred to as “parentheses”

 Some patients may also benefit from fat in the temple areas, around the eye, and even the earlobe.
 A fat transfer is often complemented by other cosmetic surgery procedures like facelift surgery.

 Houtan Chaboki, MD